acedragneel/acedragneel/README.md

 - I'm aspiring 🔭️ Back-End Developer.
 - I always like working in 🐧️ Linux Environment.
 - I worked on development of websites using Spring framework.
-- I worked as Spring developer for Accord Global Technologies Pvt Ltd.
+- I worked as Spring and Spring boot developer in previous jobs.
-- Java Full Stack aspirant.
+- Full Stack Developer aspirant.

 .